MSA Subcontractor Registration Information

 The preferred method of making payments is by using Electronic Funds Transfer (EFT).
 This process speeds up payment processing and reduces cost for both the Buyer and the Subcontractor.
 For some types of long term awards, EFT payment processing is mandatory.
 A Subcontractor may request that all orders be paid using this process by submitting the EFT form.

 Quality Assurance maintains a list of Subcontractors who have been evaluated for specific QA program criteria.
-More information about the QA ESL can be found HERE.
+More information about the QA ESL can be found at https://www.hanford.gov/pmm/page.cfm/ESL.

 Invoicing requirements are identified in the General Provisions of the awards.
 Backup documentation and supporting information requirements are included in the award package or the Special Provisions.
-Mission Support Alliance encourages Subcontractors to propose and discuss alternative and electronic invoicing and payment processes.
+MSA encourages Subcontractors to propose and discuss alternative and electronic invoicing and payment processes.
 Contract Specialists will make the determination if a simplified or electronic process can be used on any specific action.

-Payments will NOT be made to invoices from 3rd parties or to 3rd parties.
+Payments will NOT be made to invoices from third-parties or to third-parties.
 Payments will only be made to the proper legal business name as identified on the submitted registration forms and on the contract or purchase order.

-As requested by the Contract Specialist, Subcontractors competing for awards will be required to register at https://www.sam.gov for Representations and Certifications.
+As requested by the Contract Specialist, Subcontractors competing for awards will be required to register at System for Award Management (SAM) for Representations and Certifications.

 The MSA Supplier Advocacy Office is available to assist Subcontractors with questions about small and disadvantages business status and activities.
 View the Supplier Advocacy information at http://www.hanford.gov/pmm/page.cfm/SmallBusiness

 A Federal Tax Identification (Tax ID) number is required for all new Subcontractors.
-The Tax ID is also referred to by the IRS as the EON.
+The Tax ID is also referred to by the IRS as the EIN.